The Lie of the Land - Part One

 The lie of the land.
 Source: Medieval Ridge and Furrow above Wood Stanway

-Location: Wood Stanway: Google Maps
+Location: Wood Stanway, Gloucestershire: Google Maps

 If you weren't already familiar, then: